yu45020/exhentai-manga-manager/src/composables/makeFuseSearch.md

 The pop-up list thus depends on the library metadata.
 For example, if `blue archive` is in the group tag, then typing `blue` will pop up `blue archive` in the suggestion list.

 The default suggestion is on all tags and all titles.
-Adding a updateScope will limit the suggestion to that updateScope.
+Adding an updateScope will limit the suggestion to that updateScope.
 For example, `parody:b` will only suggest parodies that start with `b`.

 When the user clicks a suggestion, the search will execute the query and filter books.
 The user can further refine the search, and the suggestion will be based on the additional query only.
 For example, in a query  `parody:"blue archive" a:b`, the suggestion will be lists artist names that start with `b`.